What is “Keep and Pay”?

 Thus, in the example above, if the individual filing for bankruptcy is subject to the federal rules, his second apartment is neither within the exemption category nor within the value limit.
 The property is not automatically exempt from bankruptcy liquidation, so the keep-and-pay strategy needs to be adopted for the individual to keep it.

 Benefits of Keep and Pay

 One of the reasons is that it takes time and effort to evaluate and liquidate the assets.
-Also, this type of asset can only be sold at a much lower price compared with assets of a similar type.
+Also, this type of illiquid asset, and under time constraints can only be sold at a discount.

 In the same example above, if the bankrupted person does not file a keep-and-pay statement for his apartment, the bank will need to resell this apartment for repayments.
 Since the apartment is an illiquid asset, it costs time and money for the bank to sell it.

 The selling price might be even lower than the $50,000 amount outstanding.
 Thus, it can be favorable to creditors if debtors take the keep-and-pay strategy and continue to make the payments.

 CFI is the official provider of the Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to transform anyone into a world-class financial analyst.